Woolverine94/biniou/README.md

   * 🆕 **2024-07-29** : 🔥 ***Support for controlnet-union-sdxl-1.0*** 🔥 > Introducing [xinsir/controlnet-union-sdxl-1.0](https://hf.co/xinsir/controlnet-union-sdxl-1.0) as default ControlNet model for all pre-processors -excepting depth, open-pose with faces and lineart-coarse - with SDXL models.
 This awesome model can handle all ControlNet pre-processors, but few gives strange results in biniou.
 You can still use the previous ControlNet models or force the use of ControlNet Union by choosing them in the "ControlNet model" dropdown menu AFTER generating preview.

   * 🆕 **2024-07-28** : 🔥 ***Support for PhotoMaker V2*** 🔥 > Update of Photobooth module to enable use of [TencentARC/PhotoMaker-V2](https://hf.co/TencentARC/PhotoMaker-V2) in replacement of PhotoMaker.

-  * 🆕 **2024-07-27** : 🔥 ***This week's updates*** 🔥 >
-    - Add support for [bartowski/Mistral-Nemo-Instruct-2407-GGUF](https://hf.co/bartowski/Mistral-Nemo-Instruct-2407-GGUF) to Chatbot module.
-This 12B parameters model will require at least 16GB RAM, but can use a 128k context window and gives absolutely awesome results for such a small model.
-You should definitely give it a try !
-    - Add support for [digiplay/majicMIX_realistic_v7](https://hf.co/digiplay/majicMIX_realistic_v7) model to Stable Diffusion-based module.
-    - Update of dataautogpt3/ProteusV0.4 model to [dataautogpt3/ProteusV0.5](https://hf.co/dataautogpt3/ProteusV0.5) for Stable Diffusion-based module.
-    - Various bugfixes.

 [List of archived updates](https://github.com/Woolverine94/biniou/wiki/Updates-archive)